 I received my Ph.D. from the department of Ecology and Evolutionary Biology at Cornell University and the Cornell Lab of Ornithology, co-advised by Drs.
 John Fitzpatrick and Mike Webster.
 I conducted all fieldwork at Archbold Biological Station with Dr. Reed Bowman.
-My dissertation aims to understand why is there so much variation in life history strategies within a population?
-I have been studying dispersal decisions in the cooperatively breeding Florida scrub-jay.
-I use long-term and field-collected data, as well as newly developed tracking technology to study movement leading up to dispersal.
+My dissertation focused on understanding variation in life history strategies and dispersal decisions in the cooperatively breeding Florida scrub-jay.
+I used long-term historical data and field-collected data, as well as a newly developed tracking technology to study movement leading up to dispersal.

 Let’s connect!